Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Application to EWAS

 \subsection{Exposure response curves}

-We highlight the estimation of the exposure response curves for three of the exposures in the analysis: Dioxins, Organochlorine pesticides, and Diakyl.
+We highlight the estimated exposure response curves for three of the exposures in the analysis: Dioxins, Organochlorine pesticides, and Diakyl.
 The $p/n$ ratio for these three analyses was 0.41, 0.18, and 0.34, respectively.
-Figure \ref{fig:NHANEScurves} shows the doubly robust estimate of the exposure response curve along with the naive curve one would get by not including any covariates in the analysis.
-The two estimated curves are fairly similar with a couple of exceptions.
-The effect of OC pesticides on Triglycerides has a much smaller slope when adjusting for covariates, and the effect of Diakyl on Triglycerides is much larger at lower levels of exposure when adjusting for covariates.
-In some areas of the curves there is less uncertainty in the doubly robust estimate, however, in general the naive curves have tighter uncertainty intervals.
-This is not entirely surprising as the doubly robust estimators are adjusting for a large number of covariates, which can decrease efficiency unless the covariates are highly predictive of the outcome.
-Importantly, the confidence intervals of the doubly robust estimator are not much wider than the naive curves, indicating that the dimension reduction from the spike and slab priors improves efficiency.
+Figure \ref{fig:NHANEScurves} shows the doubly robust estimate of the exposure response curve along with the na\"ive curve estimated without adjusting for covariates.
+The estimated curves are fairly similar with a couple of exceptions.
+When comparing the results from the doubly robust estimate to the na\"ive estimate, the effect of Organochlorine pesticides on Triglycerides is much smaller, and the expected level of Triglycerides at low levels of Diakyl is much higher.
+In some areas of the curves, the doubly robust estimate is less uncertain, however, in general the na\"ive curves have tighter uncertainty intervals.
+This can happen in finite samples if there are variables that are strongly associated with the exposure and not the outcome.
+This could also be a feature of our strategy for variance estimation, which can be slightly conservative in finite samples.
+Asymptotically, we would expect both of these issues to disappear and the doubly robust estimator to be as or more efficient than the na\"ive estimator.